emmaedem/emmaedem/README.md

 <em>Graduating class of Holberton School's ALX Africa SE program, specializing in Frontend Development</em>

 <h2>About Me</h2>
- ⚡  I'm Emmanuel Edem, a passionate Frontend Developer based in Lagos, Nigeria with a strong focus on React.
+ ⚡  I'm a passionate Frontend Developer based in Lagos, Nigeria with a strong focus on React.

  My journey into software engineering began with the ALX Software Engineering Program, where I gained comprehensive skills in web development.
 While I've worked across the full stack, I have passion for frontend development, especially using React to build dynamic and engaging applications.